cardeol/devart-template/project_posts/2014-02-01-My-First-Post.md

-This project was created as a tribute to the old-fashioned ASCII Art,
+This project is being created as a tribute to the old-fashioned ASCII Art, rendering a video stream using a Webcam converting into ASCII symbols using Angularjs and HTML5.
+The main idea is using a landscape vertical TV with a web browser and a camera to provide a kind of mirror view with an ASCII perspective.

 ## ASCII Codes